 “For example, maybe one Eikon versus Eikon battle, if you have Eikon A versus Eikon B, that battle will be reminiscent of a 3D shooter.
 Whereas another Eikon versus a different Eikon, it’s more like a pro wrestling match, and then maybe even a third with one Eikon versus another Eikon will transform an entire area into a battlefield,” Yoshida said.

-The most recent interesting update about gameplay came during Tokyo Game Show 2021 during an interview in which Yoshi-P spoke with Final Fantasy series creator Hironobu Sakaguchi.
-He noted that the game will have an “expansive” skill tree system where players will “grow” their character in unique ways, saying that it “expands out” in a similar way to Sakaguchi’s Fantasian.
+Naoki Yoshida has noted that the game will have an “expansive” skill tree system where players will “grow” their character in unique ways, saying that it “expands out” in a similar way to Hironobu Sakaguchi’s Fantasian.
+The skill tree was shown off in the April 2023 State of Play.

 Final Fantasy 16 translates summons into player actions.
 According to Yoshi-P, Director Hiroshi Takai and Battle Director Ryota Suzuki intended to focus on real-time action instead of piggybacking off existing games.